 “People don’t like Facebook right now.
 Facebook isn’t free anymore and it changes all the time,” says Porterfield.
 “Gone are the days when you could post on your page without a strategy.
 But we need a mindset shift.
 If you start to look at Facebook differently, you’ll make big strides.
 I challenge you to have a mindset shift that Facebook is now an investment, and if you’re open to Facebook ads in a new way, you’ll get excited about what you can do.”

-Porterfield then walked the audience members through her personal Facebook ad strategy that she says generates at least $1,000 per every $200 Facebook ad spend.
+Let’s take a look at Porterfield’s personal Facebook ad strategy that she says generates at least $1,000 per every $200 Facebook ad spend.

-Only about 1-2 percent of Facebook page fans see your posts and only a few of them may actually engage.
-Porterfield says she understands why people are so frustrated.
-“This isn`t going to go away,” she says.
-“So we need to be smarter.”
+Only about 1-2 percent of Facebook page fans see your posts and only a few of those may actually engage.
+So how do you make sure your posts are seen?

 How does Facebook determine engagement?
-Likes, comments, shares and clicks.
+Likes, comments, shares, and clicks.

-Have a Strategy
+Have a strategy

-Use Facebook Graph Search
+Use Facebook graph search

-“It’s important for one main reason,” says Porterfield.
-“To find out where your audience is spending time on Facebook.
-Porterfield suggests using the Facebook Graph search function to find the pages that your audience members like and engage with.
+It’s important to know where your audience spends time on Facebook.
+Porterfield suggests using the Facebook Search function to find the pages that your audience members like and engage with.
 How?
-Simply type in the search box, “Pages liked by [your business name or competitor here] fans” — or — “Pages liked by people who like [your biz name here or competitor business name here] — or — “Favorite interests of people who like…” This will give you similar pages, competitors and interests of your fans or people you’d like to target that you’ll want to jot down.
-You’ll then use this valuable information later when creating a Facebook ad.
+Simply type in the search box, “Pages liked by [your business name or competitor here] fans” — or — “Pages liked by people who like [your biz name here or competitor business name here] — or — “Favorite interests of people who like…” This will give you similar pages, competitors, and interests of your fans or people you’d like to target.
+You can use this valuable information later when creating a Facebook Ad.